daudix/daudix.one/content/snug-nook/index.md

 > Ughhh, fiiine.
 You're so miserable, I'm only joining this damn server because I feel bad for you.

 Uh, this works too?
 Here, choose your pill:

+{% alert(note=true) %}
+Keep in mind that this server is still in a "beta" state and some things may not work as expected, sorry about that.
+{% end %}

 <div class="icon-grid">